 Address: Rue du Général Ruillier, Pointe-a-Pitre

-From Gosier, visitors can take a boat to Isle of Gosier, a small island just offshore with a beach and old lighthouse.
+From Le Gosier, you can take a boat to Isle of Gosier, a small island just offshore with a beach and old lighthouse.

-The Museum Schoelcher, in Pointe-à-Pitre, is dedicated to the life and works of Victor Schoelcher, a major activist who helped abolish slavery in Guadeloupe.
+The Museum Schoelcher is dedicated to the life and works of Victor Schoelcher, a major activist who helped abolish slavery in Guadeloupe.
 Housed in a beautiful colonial building, the museum displays exhibits and artifacts of the slave trade as well as works of art belonging to Monsieur Schoelcher.

 Address: 24 Rue Peynier, Pointe-a-Pitre

-Fête des Cuisinières or Festival of the Women Cooks, in Pointe-à-Pitre, is an annual event held in August.
-During this time women dress in colorful costume, and celebrations take place throughout the day and into the evening with entertainment, dancing, and food.
+Fête des Cuisinières or Festival of the Women Cooks is an annual event held in August.
+During this time, women dress in colorful costume, and celebrations take place throughout the day and into the evening with entertainment, dancing, and food.
 Tickets sell out almost instantly for the festival's five-hour feast, which many consider is some of the best Creole cuisine in the Caribbean.

 More Beautiful Island Destinations in the Eastern Caribbean